pcdshub/happi/docs/source/client.rst

-The workflow for editing a device looks very similar to the code within :ref:`entry_code`, but instead of instantiating the device you use either :meth:`.Client.find_device` or :meth:`.Client.search` to grab an existing device from the dataprefix.
-When the device is retreived this way the class method :meth:`.Device.save` is overwritten, simply call this when you are done editing the Device information.
+The workflow for editing a device looks very similar to the code within :ref:`entry_code`, but instead of instantiating the device you use either :meth:`.Client.find_device` or :meth:`.Client.search` to grab an existing device from the data prefix.
+When the device is retrieved this way the class method :meth:`.Device.save` is overwritten, simply call this when you are done editing the Device information.